qxli2333/qxli2333.github.io/_publications/2021-03-01-Chinese-A-Zee-QFT-in-a-nutshell.md

 citation: 'Chaoli Translation Collaboration (2022). &amp;quot;Chinese translation of A. Zee&apos;s Quantum Field Theory in a Nutshell &amp;quot; <i>USTC press</i>'
 ---

-<a href='https://chaoli.club/index.php/7118'>Download paper here</a>
+<a href='https://chaoli.club/index.php/7118'>Link of Chinese Edition</a>

+<a href='https://press.princeton.edu/books/hardcover/9780691140346/quantum-field-theory-in-a-nutshell'>Link of original Edition</a>

-This is the Chinese translation edition of A. Zee&apos;s textbook quantum field theory in a nutshell
+This is the Chinese translation edition of A. Zee&apos;s textbook <i>Quantum field theory in a nutshell</i>.

+I worked as a main proofreader in translation progress of this book.
+Chaoli Translation Collaboration is a group of students and scholars focusing on translating and introducing interesting textbook into Chinese.
+I joined the collaboration in 2021.

 Recommended citation: Chaoli Translation Collaboration (2022). &quot;Chinese translation of A. Zee's Quantum Field Theory in a Nutshell &quot; <i>USTC press</i>